 CERF+ Responds to Disasters

-As emergency response agencies and residents from the Carolinas, Virginia, and to the north assess and respond to the impact of Hurricane Florence, CERF+ is reaching out to artists and arts organizations in affected communities to provide emergency relief and useful recovery resources.
+As emergency response agencies and residents from Texas though to the southeastern states and the Caribbean assess and respond to the impact of Hurricane Harvey and Hurricane Irma, CERF+ is reaching out to artists and arts organizations in affected communities to provide emergency relief and useful recovery resources.